-It is expected that all staff and Governors involved in the management of allegations of abuse made against a member of staff (including supply staff and volunteers) or former member of staff (including supply staff and volunteers) will comply at all times with DfE statutory guidance contained within KCSiE (Sep 2024) (the procedure to follow is to be found in Part four of KCSiE).
+It is expected that all staff and Governors involved in the management of allegations of abuse made against a member of staff (including supply staff and volunteers) or former member of staff (including

 The use of rigorous recruitment and selection procedures in addition to adhering to the School's Code of Conduct will mean that there are relatively few allegations against, or concerns about, staff or volunteers.
 If a member of staff, or any other person, has any reason to believe that another adult (whether staff, volunteer, DSL or Deputy DSL) has acted inappropriately or abused a child or young person, they will take action by reporting to the Headmaster (not the DSL) immediately.
 The Head will inform the Chair of Governors.